-Florida Adult Guardianships: What Can an Alleged Incapacitated Person Do if Her Attorney is not Representing Her Properly?
+Florida Adult Guardianships: Alleged Incapacitated Person and Her Attorney

 At Pankauski Hauser Lazarus, we handle many guardianship cases throughout Florida.
 When we refer to “guardianships”, we are talking about guardianships over adults, not minors.
-Commonly, children of the elderly file a guardianship to protect their mom or dad who is suffering from dementia or Alzheimer’s.
+Commonly, children of the elderly file a guardianship to protect their mom or dad.
+Maybe they are suffering from dementia or Alzheimers.
+Or, sometimes it’s more subtle.
+They are just slowing down.
+And they need some help.
+And, their property needs some management and protection.
+To read about financial exploitation or elder abuse, CLICK HERE.
+To see a FREE VIDEO on financial exploitation of the elderly, CLICK THIS LINK.
 Furthermore, certain disabled or injured adults may benefit from a guardianship if they are incompetent and unable to take care of themselves.
 Occasionally, parents of adult children may file a Florida guardianships if the adult child is unable to handle his or her needs.

 Florida Statute 744.331 (2)(b) gives trial judges in Florida guardianship proceedings a mandatory obligation to appoint a guardianship lawyer to represent the alleged incapacitated person.